laymonage/slides-student-maintainer/slides.md

 You don't have to know the entire Django codebase to review PRs.
 With how big Django is, I don't think anyone does.
 But if you use Django enough, you'll be familiar with where things go.

-And remember – these PRs will eventually become the things you use out of Django.
+And remember – these PRs will eventually become the things you use as a Django user.
 Reviewing PRs from the perspective of a user really helps shape the APIs to be as friendly as they can be.
-So go out there and start digging.
+So go out there and start reviewing.
 -->

 ---